Jan-Gunnar Isberg: 1990s to early 2000s

 In January 1992 during the Yugoslav Wars, during the planning stage of the Swedish contribution to the United Nations Protection Force (UNPROFOR), there was thought that the Swedish unit JK01 could largely amount to a battalion, possibly in cooperation with other nationalities.
 Battalion commander would be the then colonel Isberg, but politicians and other senior decision makers wanted otherwise.
 The force finally came to include a purely Swedish company instead, now led by major Jan Söderberg.
 In January 1993, Isberg was appointed to command Nordbat 1 (Nordic Battalion 1) with the United Nations Protection Forces/Macedonia (UNPROFOR/M), a joint Nordic unit consisting of a mechanized infantry company from Sweden, Norway and Finland, as well as a joint staff and train company from these countries.
 In mid-1993, American troops were sent to Macedonia and were put under Isberg's command.
-This was the first a Swedish officer commanded American soldiers.
+This was the first time a Swedish officer commanded American soldiers.

 In 1993, Isberg was also appointed commanding officer of the Norrbotten Engineer Corps (Ing 3) and the Haparanda Border Regiment (Haparanda gränsregemente) (that consisted of the 2nd brigade of the Norrbotten Regiment) which comprised more than 6,000 men.
 In the 1990s, he also served as adviser in Bulgaria.
 In 1996, Isberg served in the Bosnia Army Corps Staff of the Implementation Force (IFOR).
-Isberg was promoted to senior colonel in 1997v and served at the Swedish Armed Forces Headquarters in Stockholm from 1997 to 1999: as head of the Program Department (1997–1998), as head of the Ground Warfare Department in the Joint Forces Directorate (Krigsförbandsledningen) (1998–1999).
+Isberg was promoted to senior colonel in 1997 and served at the Swedish Armed Forces Headquarters in Stockholm from 1997 to 1999: as head of the Program Department (1997–1998), as head of the Ground Warfare Department in the Joint Forces Directorate (Krigsförbandsledningen) (1998–1999).
 Isberg served as Senior Military Adviser at the United Nations Special Mission to Afghanistan (UNSMA) from 1999 to 2000 and from 2001 to 2003 he served as head of the Baltic Cooperation Department at the Swedish Armed Forces Headquarters.